Skip to content

 slider_width integer null Set the width of the slider in pixels.
 If left null, then the width will be equal to the widest element in the display.

-require_movement boolean false If true, the subject must click the slider before clicking the continue button.
+require_movement boolean false If true, the participant must click the slider before clicking the continue button.

 stimulus_duration numeric null How long to display the stimulus in milliseconds.
 The visibility CSS property of the stimulus will be set to hidden after this time has elapsed.
 If this is null, then the stimulus will remain visible until the trial ends.

-trial_duration numeric null How long to wait for the subject to make a response before ending the trial in milliseconds.
-If the subject fails to make a response before this timer is reached, the subject's response will be recorded as null for the trial and the trial will end.
+trial_duration numeric null How long to wait for the participant to make a response before ending the trial in milliseconds.
+If the participant fails to make a response before this timer is reached, the participant's response will be recorded as null for the trial and the trial will end.
 If the value of this parameter is null, then the trial will wait for a response indefinitely.

 Data Generated